SilverLineFramework/applauncher-runtime/README.md

 3. Start the runtime using the `run` Makefile target:
 `make run`

 > You can install the dependencies manually and run the program directly with Python 3 if you do not want to install Make.
+Have a look at the [Dockerfile](Dockerfile) to see how this is done.

 ## Application Settings